The Litter Act 2007 is Tasmania’s key litter legislation, providing strong anti-littering provisions to:

 It also provides a legal basis for the Litter Hotline.

 The Litter Act substantially came into effect on 26 December 2007 and the remaining provisions came into effect on 17 January 2008.
+Further amendments came into effect on 2 December 2019 aimed at addressing the illegal dumping of large quantities of waste and enacting new penalties for corporate offenders.

 The Litter Act is available online at the Tasmanian Legislation website.